Solar Energy California: Pricing And Incentives

 First, the federal government offers a 26 percent tax credit for solar systems installed in 2021 and 2022.
 There is also no cap on the amount you can claim, so you can fully benefit from the tax credit no matter how large your solar system is.

 When you install solar panels on your home, you’ll have the option of either buying or leasing the system.
-When you buy the solar panels, you can pay upfront or finance the system over a period of six to nine months.
+When you buy the solar panels, you can pay in stages or finance the system over a period of up to 25 years.

 Leasing can seem like an attractive option, as it reduces your upfront cost and ensures you won’t be responsible for any future repairs.
 But there are some downsides to consider as well.